 Chinese Foreign Ministry spokesperson Lin Jian Photo: Chinese Foreign Ministry

-The comments came in response to a media question during a regular press conference regarding the G20 Summit's recent declaration, which urges all parties to increase climate finance commitments.
-The spokesperson was also asked whether the negotiations at the 29th Conference of the Parties (COP29) could create impetus to reaching an agreement and if China was optimistic about avoiding a similar outcome to the Copenhagen climate summit in 2009 at this year's COP29.
+The comments came in response to a media question during a regular press conference regarding the recent G20 Rio de Janeiro Leaders' Declaration, which urges all parties to commit to a substantial amount of new climate finance.
+The spokesperson was also asked whether the negotiations could help create momentum for a deal at the United Nations Framework Convention on Climate Change (UNFCCC), or COP29, and if China is optimistic that the world can avoid a Copenhagen-like result.

-In the G20 Rio de Janeiro Leaders' Declaration signed during the summit, the leaders underscored the need for increased international collaboration and support, including scaling up public and private climate finance and investment for developing countries, and retreated the need for rapidly and substantially scaling up climate finance from billions to trillions from all sources.
+In the G20 Rio de Janeiro Leaders' Declaration signed during the G20 Summit, the leaders underscored the need for increased international collaboration and support, including scaling up public and private climate finance and investment for developing countries, and retreated the need for rapidly and substantially scaling up climate finance from billions to trillions from all sources.

 Global Times